clarkcb/xsearch/README.md

 A main function allows for executing searches from the command line, as long as a valid set of search settings-related arguments are included.
-A typical usage string, this one for csharp's CsSearch:
+A typical usage string, this one for the csharp version CsSearch:

     Usage:
     CsSearch.exe [options] -s "<searchpattern>" <startdir>